Painters

 If this painter is your match

-You believe the painter's job is to distill—to let direct observation ripen into memory, and to paint only what memory has chosen to keep.
-The specific facts of a scene are almost always less important than the mood the scene produced, and a painting that chases the facts will miss the mood every time.
+You believe the painter's job is to distill — to let direct observation ripen into memory, and to paint only what memory has chosen to keep.
+The specific facts of a scene are almost always less important than the mood the scene produced.

-Steal this: For your next landscape, do not paint outdoors.
+Borrow this: For your next landscape, do not paint outdoors.
 Observe the scene as intently as you can.
 Stay with it for an hour.
 Take no photographs.
 Then turn your back on it, return to the studio, and wait a week.
 Paint only at the end of that week, only from what your memory has kept.
-You will find out which of your paintings were carried by literal accuracy and which were carried by the thing your memory held onto.

 Adjacent painters